 Don't forget to optimise your images — alt-tags matter too.

 Google considers mobile optimisation a key part of every website's rankings.
 So do your buyers.

 Using these tips (in accordance with the mindset change you should be adopting right now) will help your SEO, which in turn will make your blog a legitimate killer.

-You can write a Shakespeare-esque article that rolls off the tongue and is a joy to read, but without a conversion point, then ‘nothing will come of nothing’.
+You can write a rollicking article that rolls off the tongue and is a joy to read, but without a conversion point, then "nothing will come of nothing".
 (King Lear, Act 1, Scene 1, Page 4.)

-This is why it’s incredibly important to have a CTA within your blog post.
+This is why it’s incredibly important to have a CTA (call to action) within your blog post.
 Now, you can’t just bung in any old CTA and expect to get conversions; you need to be intelligent and make sure your CTA’s are relevant.

 These tips may help you with that:

 So you now have your SEO and CTAs sorted, what else can there be to do?
-Well, tweaking is your next step.
+Think continuous optimisation.

-It can be tedious to have to change your articles, especially when it's small tweaks like a sentence here or a paragraph there.
+It can be tedious to edit/revise your articles, especially when it's small tweaks like a sentence here or there.
 How much of a difference will it really make anyway?
 Well, tweaking is the epitome of the 80/20 rule.